-As discussed in the preceding section, an executive who elects to participate in our deferral program may be entitled to receive post-employment distributions from the EDCP.
-See "Executive Compensation - Potential Payments Upon Termination or Change in Control - Other Termination Provisions Under Equity Plan."
+As discussed in the preceding section, an executive who elects to participate in our deferral arrangements may be entitled to receive post-employment distributions from the EDCP.
+See "Executive Compensation - Potential Payments Upon Termination or Change in Control - Other Termination Provisions Under Equity Plans."

 The qualified retirement provisions are intended to provide a benefit for long-tenured employees.
-Mrs. Griffith, Mr. Sauerland, and Ms. Bailo satisfied the Rule of 70 requirements for a qualified retirement.
-See "Executive Compensation - Potential Payments Upon Termination or Change in Control - Qualified Retirement Provisions Under Equity Plan" for additional information.
+Mrs. Griffith, Mr. Sauerland, Ms. Bailo, and Mr. Murphy satisfied the Rule of 70 requirements for a qualified retirement.
+See "Executive Compensation - Potential Payments Upon Termination or Change in Control - Qualified Retirement Provisions Under Equity Plans" for additional information.